-Atherstone Ball Game set for 822nd event after pandemic break
+Atherstone ball game returns for 822nd year after pandemic break

 - Published

-A Warwickshire town is set for kick off in an ancient Shrove Tuesday ball game following a two-year break due to the coronavirus pandemic.
+A Warwickshire town kicked off its ancient Shrove Tuesday ball game following a two-year break due to the coronavirus pandemic.

-The 822nd Atherstone Ball Game will involve hundreds of people competing on the streets for ownership of a heavy, leather ball.
+The 822nd Atherstone Ball Game involved hundreds of people competing on the streets for ownership of a heavy, leather ball.

 Rob Bernard, chairman of the organising committee, said: "We are absolutely delighted that it is back on now."

-The winner of the two-hour game is whoever has the ball at 17:00 GMT.
+Mr Sheldon said it had been easy to hold on to the ball at the end - as he had hid it under his T-shirt.

+"It had popped and then I quickly took it and put it under my T-shirt and me and my friend were just in a deep hug," he said.

-Mr Bernard said people were "extremely excited" about the return of the game, which gains international attention.
+People had been "extremely excited" about the return of the game, which gains international attention, Mr Bernard added.

 "It's a unique event really, there's a lot of people interested in it," he said.

 The last event ended an hour early when Martyn Kellegher-Burton, one of the marshals, was taken to hospital after a heart attack.
-He will start the game by throwing the ball at 15:00 GMT
+He started the game by throwing the ball at 15:00 GMT.

-The town's mayor, Mark Jordan, said there were few rules but whoever had the ball at 17:00 GMT had "the prestigious honour of winning the Atherstone Ball Game".
+The town's mayor Mark Jordan said there were few rules but whoever had the ball at 17:00 GMT had "the prestigious honour of winning the Atherstone Ball Game".

-"It can be a rough game sending that ball up and down Long Street but I've had the privilege of watching it for many years, well over 50 years, and yes, it's quite a sight," he said.
+"It can be a rough game sending that ball up and down Long Street, but I've had the privilege of watching it for many years, well over 50 years, and yes, it's quite a sight," he said.

 Mr Jordan said he had been looking forward to the day, adding the event attracted people to Atherstone who could enjoy "what it has to offer".